kharchenkolab/Baysor/README.md

 See the 16-min **[live-demo of Baysor](https://vimeo.com/558564804)** for an overview of the workflow!

 ## Installation

+### Binary download

+The easiest way to install Baysor on linux is to download a binary from the [release section](https://github.com/kharchenkolab/Baysor/releases) (see *Assets -> baysor_v..._linux_x64.zip*).
+There, you can use *bin/baysor* executable.
+Other platforms will be added later.

 ### Install as a Julia package